China sentences Canadian to 11 years in case tied to Huawei | Law-Order

 - China

-A Chinese court sentenced Canadian entrepreneur Michael Spavor to 11 years in prison Wednesday in a spying case linked to Beijing's pressure campaign against the Canadian government over the arrest of an executive at tech giant Huawei.
-A Canadian court will hear final arguments in the next few weeks over whether to hand over the executive, Meng Wanzhou, to face US criminal charges in connection with possible violations of trade sanctions on Iran.
+"While we disagree with the charges, we realize that this is the next step in the process to bring Michael home, and we will continue to support him through this challenging time," Spavor's family said in a statement.

+"Michael's life passion has been to bring different cultures together through tourism and events shared between the Korean peninsula and other countries including China and Canada," his family said.
+"This situation has not dampened, but strengthened his passion."
+Diplomats from the United States, Japan, Britain, Australia, Germany and other European countries plus the European Union gathered at the Canadian Embassy in Beijing in a show of support.
+They also have issued separate appeals for Spavor and Kovrig to receive fair trials or to be released.

-Spavor and another Canadian were detained in China in what critics labeled "hostage politics" after the executive's 2018 arrest.
-On Tuesday, another Chinese court rejected the appeal of a third Canadian whose prison term in a drug case was abruptly increased to death following Meng's arrest.
-Canadian Ambassador Dominic Barton attended Spavor's hearing in the city of Dandong, about 210 miles (340 kilometers) east of Beijing on the North Korean border.
-No word has been given about a trial date for former Canadian diplomat Michael Kovrig, who was also detained in December 2018 and charged with spying.
-Meng, the chief financial officer of Huawei Technologies Ltd. and daughter of the company's founder, was arrested Dec.
-1, 2018, in Vancouver on U.S. charges of lying to the Hong Kong arm of the British bank HSBC about possible dealings with Iran in violation of trade sanctions.
+"These proceedings are a blatant attempt to use human beings as bargaining leverage," the top American diplomat in China, David Meale, said in a statement.
+"Human beings should never be used as bargaining chips."
+Meng, the chief financial officer of Huawei Technologies Ltd. and daughter of the company's founder, was arrested on U.S. charges of lying to the Hong Kong arm of the British bank HSBC about possible dealings with Iran in violation of trade sanctions.

 Meng's lawyers argue the case is politically motivated and what she is accused of isn't a crime in Canada.